-- Order by field to display the journals falling between the
+|Order by||Displays the journals falling between the

 two dates chosen in order of either:

-- Show Tracking checkbox to see which option each journal line was tracked as on the original transaction.
+|Show Tracking||Displays which option each journal line was tracked as on the original transaction.
 This checkbox shows only if you have set up tracking categories for this organization.|

 Whenever you do something in Xero that creates an entry in your general ledger, Xero creates a journal showing the components of that transaction.

 Each journal entry on the report contains a:

 - User's name (System Generated replaces User's name if the transaction was automatically created from a repeating schedule)

 - User's description

 - Tracking column

 This is the system description of the journal entry representing the transaction and includes the: